NewSpring/docs-designing-interfaces/handoff/naming.md

 - Webpage_name
 - Number

-So, you use _ for related words and - to separate sections.
+So you use _ for related words and - to separate sections.

 Put together this would be:
 iPhone_6-home-1